Can You Jump Start A Motorcycle With A Car?

 Is It Bad For A Motorcycle To Start This Way?

 It’s hard to say whether it’s a bad thing or a good thing to jump start your motorcycle using a car.
 Will this make sure your motorcycle starts up and gets to where it needs to be going?
-Yes, it will get you there, so that makes it good, but do you risk a lot doing it?
-Yes, you do.
+Yes.

 Things To Avoid When Jump Starting A Motorcycle With A Car

-Next, you want to make sure that you have the right jumper cables available.
-Like I said, car cables will work, but due to their size, it might be very difficult to attach them to the terminals on the motorcycle, so make sure that you carry around a pair of motorcycle jumper cables under your seat.
+When jumpstarting a motorcycle using a car, you’ll want to make sure that you have the right jumper cables available.
+Like I said, car cables will work, but due to their size, it might be very difficult to attach them to the terminals on the motorcycle battery, so make sure that you carry around a pair of motorcycle jumper cables under your seat.